Friday, 20 September 2019

-HMC Seeker might look like a vessel of the Royal Navy however this is not so as evidenced by the fact she is wearing a blue ensign and not the white ensign |
+HMC Seeker might look like a vessel of the Royal Navy however this is not so

 The vessels of the Border Force trace their history back to various revenue and customs cutters (a cutter originally being a term for a sailing vessel designed for speed rather than capacity) in the 18th Century to tackle illegal smuggling.
 The Border Force fleet acknowledges this history calling their vessels cutters to this day; the prefix before the name of the largest Border Force vessels is HMC meaning "Her Majesty's Cutter".